-Progesterone andare like partners in crime.
+Progesterone and estrogen are like partners in crime.
 They simply can’t do anything without the other.

-Most of the time, we talk about estrogen more than progesterone.
-However, progesterone is actually as powerful hormone in the body, but only a few knows so much about it.
+Most of the time we talk about estrogen.
+But progesterone is actually as powerful hormone in the body, but only a few knows so much about it.

 Let’s get to know more about progesterone shall we?
 See how it can help improve our health, especially during menopause.